 Resaca de la Palma

-Following his withdrawal from Palo Alto on May 9, 1846, General Mariano Arista occupied this spot, blocking the Point Isabel-Matamoros road crossing with artillery batteries and lining infantry troops along the banks of the resaca in the protective cover of heavy brush.
+Following his withdrawal from Palo Alto on May 9, 1846, General Mariano Arista occupied this old riverbed in force.
+He blocked the Point Isabel-Matamoros road crossing with artillery batteries and lined infantry troops along the banks of the resaca in the protective cover of heavy brush.
 Cavalry troops occupied the rear as a reserve force.
 Mexican troops hoped to force an infantry battle in the chaparral in place of the open-field artillery duel that been so devastating at Palo Alto.

-General Zachary Taylor pursued the Mexican forces from Palo Alto, arriving around 3 p.m.
-Having left his wagon train safely entrenched at Palo Alto, he was no longer focused on protecting his supplies and immediately ordered a charge on the Mexican positions.
+General Zachary Taylor pursued Arista's force from Palo Alto, arriving around 3 p.m.
+Having left his wagon train safely entrenched at Palo Alto, he was no longer focused on protecting his supplies.
+Taylor immediately ordered a charge on the Mexican positions.
 As U.S. artillery fired upon Mexican batteries at the resaca crossing, infantry troops rushed into the brush on both sides of the road and engaged Mexican soldiers in furious hand-to-hand combat.

 The U.S. victory at Resaca de la Palma ended the Mexican siege of Fort Texas in its sixth day and left the north bank of the lower Rio Grande firmly in U.S. hands.
 The battle also had an enormous effect on the morale of the two armies.
 With the official declaration of war still days away, the U.S. troops felt confident that they could defeat their foe at any place and in any numbers.
 Mexican troops were thrown off-balance by consecutive defeats and would never fully recover.